vapvarun/canopyprd/Theme_Code_Standards_Audit_Report.md

 **What this means:** This is like having two files with the same name - it creates confusion and breaks functionality.

+**Technical Analysis:** In WordPress, `wp_enqueue_script()` uses the first parameter as a unique handle to register scripts.
+When the same handle 'jwdm-custom-scripts' is used twice, the second registration overwrites the first one completely.
+This means script.js will never load, only script2.js will be loaded.
+Any functionality dependent on script.js will fail, causing broken animations, form submissions, or interactive elements.

 ### Example 3: Performance Issue - Poor Loading Strategy

 **File:** functions.php (Lines 18-93)
 **Problem:** Loading too many separate files slows down your website
 **Current Code:** 12+ separate CSS files and 8+ JavaScript files all loaded individually
 **What this means:** Instead of serving one optimized file, your website loads dozens of separate files, making it slow for visitors.

+**Technical Analysis:** Each file requires a separate HTTP request from the browser to the server.
+With 20+ separate CSS/JS files, this creates a bottleneck where the browser must wait for each request to complete before rendering the page.
+Modern best practice is to concatenate and minify files into 1-2 optimized bundles.
+Additionally, using `time()` as version parameter prevents browser caching, forcing re-download on every page load.

 ### Example 4: Unsafe File Handling